laminas/laminas-view/docs/book/helpers/html-attributes.md

 <div class="input-group&#x20;has-validation"></div>
 ```

-## Getting an `HtmlAttributesSet` object
+## Getting an `HtmlAttributesSet` object instance

-To get an empty `HtmlAttributesSet` object, call the helper without any
+To get an empty `HtmlAttributesSet` object instance, call the helper without any
 parameters.

 ```php